 Powers & Abilities

-In costume, she has clawed gloves and a combat-grade whip.
-She fights primarily as a kickboxer, and usually keeps her claws for called shots to the face or guts.
+She fights primarily as a kickboxer, and usually keeps her claws (below) in reserve for called shots to the face or guts.

 (So, yes, Catwoman is the one who can tear through the Batman’s armour to expose the man underneath.
 All crew on the deck to sound the symbolism horn !)